NotTheJerry/NotTheJerry/README.md

 # 🧑‍💻 About Me:
-I'm a passionate computer engineering student, always eager to learn and build projects that challenge me to grow as a developer. 🚀⚡
+I'm a passionate computer engineering student, always eager to learn and build projects that challenge me to grow as a developer 🚀⚡

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=NotTheJerry&theme=dark&hide_border=false&include_all_commits=false&count_private=false)<br/>